 In the Resource Manager UI, select Scheduler from the left-hand menu.
 You see a list of your queues underneath Application Queues.
 Here you can see the capacity used for each of your queues, how well the jobs are distributed between them, and whether any jobs are resource-constrained.

 A cluster's performance bottleneck can happen at the storage level.
-This type of bottleneck is most often due to blocking input/output (IO) operations, which happen when your running tasks send more IO than the storage service can handle.
+This type of bottleneck is most often because of blocking input/output (IO) operations, which happen when your running tasks send more IO than the storage service can handle.
 This blocking creates a queue of IO requests waiting to be processed until after current IOs are processed.
-The blocks are due to storage throttling, which is not a physical limit, but rather a limit imposed by the storage service by a service level agreement (SLA).
+The blocks are because of storage throttling, which isn't a physical limit, but rather a limit imposed by the storage service by a service level agreement (SLA).
 This limit ensures that no single client or tenant can monopolize the service.
-The SLA limits the number of IOs per second (IOPS) for Azure Storage - for details, see Azure Storage Scalability and Performance Targets.
+The SLA limits the number of IOs per second (IOPS) for Azure Storage - for details, see Scalability and performance targets for standard storage accounts.

-If you are using Azure Storage, for information on monitoring storage-related issues, including throttling, see Monitor, diagnose, and troubleshoot Microsoft Azure Storage.
+If you're using Azure Storage, for information on monitoring storage-related issues, including throttling, see Monitor, diagnose, and troubleshoot Microsoft Azure Storage.

-If your cluster's backing store is Azure Data Lake Storage (ADLS), your throttling is most likely due to bandwidth limits.
+If your cluster's backing store is Azure Data Lake Storage (ADLS), your throttling is most likely because of bandwidth limits.
 Throttling in this case could be identified by observing throttling errors in task logs.
 For ADLS, see the throttling section for the appropriate service in these articles: